Skip To Content

 Today, facilities management professionals and their teams are required to manage highly distributed enterprises with locations (stores, restaurants, buildings, outlets, healthcare centers, etc.) all over the country and the world.

-For the repair and maintenance of these facilities, FM teams need to not only source service providers but also have effective contractor management for each location across multiple regions in all the major contractor trades.
-Importantly, many FM teams often rely on third party service providers and vendors for the ultimate success of their programs.
+For the repair and maintenance of these facilities, FM teams need to source service providers and have an effective contractor management system for each location across multiple regions in all the major contractor trades.
+Importantly, many FM teams often rely on third-party service providers and vendors for the ultimate success of their programs.

-However, as headcount and budget for FM teams are constantly being scrutinized and remain tight, FM teams everywhere are asked to do more with less.
-Therefore, it is imperative that FM teams manage their contractors in the most cost-effective and operationally efficient ways possible in order to complete their work orders, making sourcing, hiring, and managing the best vendors for the job a never-ending challenge.
+However, as headcount and budget for FM teams are constantly scrutinized and remain tight, FM teams everywhere are asked to do more with less.
+FM teams must manage their contractors in the most cost-effective and operationally efficient ways to complete their work orders, making sourcing, hiring, and managing the best vendors for the job a never-ending challenge.

-These challenges can impact the perception of FM organizations as expensive cost centers instead of being viewed as strategic centers of excellence.
-In addition to these challenges, FM teams face the following challenges on a regular basis including:
+These factors can impact the perception of FM organizations as expensive cost centers instead of being viewed as strategic centers of excellence.
+In addition to these challenges, FM teams face the following challenges regularly, including:

 • Limited visibility into work order progress by both FM and location staff using manual tracking methods (pen and paper).